 Yang is right to be proud of his friend.
-She has accomplished a feat that took 77 years of Golden Globe honors to actually come to fruition.
-But when you think about the “blueprint,” as Yang says, Awkwafina took to finally get major recognition, you realize something a little more insidious is afoot in Hollywood.
-It’s a sinking feeling that only grows stronger when you look at the career of Ramy Youssef, the star of Hulu comedy Ramy and the only other person of color to win an acting trophy at the 2020 Globes.
+She has accomplished a feat that took 77 years of Golden Globe honours to actually come to fruition.
+But when you think about the “blueprint,” as Yang says, Awkwafina took to finally get major recognition, you realise something a little more insidious is afoot in Hollywood.
+It’s a sinking feeling that only grows stronger when you look at the career of Ramy Youssef, the star of Hulu comedy Ramy and the only other person of colour to win an acting trophy at the 2020 Globes.

-Now, looking at the results of their hard work, it’s clear the barrier to Hollywood greatness is simply too steep for performers of color.
+Now, looking at the results of their hard work, it’s clear the barrier to Hollywood greatness is simply too steep for performers of colour.

-Angela Bassett was the last woman of color to take home the same specific award Awkwafina won on Sunday night.
-Bassett won the Best Movie Actress in a Musical or Comedy race almost three full decades ago in 1993 with her performance in Tina Turner biopic What’s Love Got to Do With It.
-Bassett is the only other woman of color in history to win the category.
+Angela Bassett was the last woman of colour to take home that specific award.
+Bassett won the Best Movie Actress in a Musical or Comedy race almost three full decades ago in 1993 with her performance in Whitney Huston biopic What’s Love Got to Do With It.
+Bassett is the only other woman of colour in history to win the category.

 Awkwafina’s trajectory in Hollywood looks very different from past winners in her categories.From two-time champs Jennifer Lawrence and Amy Adams to rising young mega-talents like Saoirse Ronan not one of them had to scrape at acclaim through some mix of self-created #trending fame, years toiling away at comedy, and moxie.
 They were all quickly welcomed into the upper echelons of acting with open arms and given the award recognition that come with it.
 Lawrence enjoyed her first Oscar nomination in January 2011 when she was hailed as the ingenue of our generation for her role in Winter’s Bone.
 Lawrence’s darling status was announced less than a year-and-a-half after starring in the oft-forgotten TBS sitcom The Bill Engvall Show.
 In 2001, Adams appeared as a mutant teen in WB superhero drama Smallville.
 By 2006, she was an Oscar nominee for her star-making turn in Junebug.
 Ronan received an Oscar nomination for her third-ever film, Atonement.
 She was 13 at the time.